Best Organic Cat Food 2023: Buyer’s Guide & Reviews

-- Pros: super easy to read label, may be helpful for kitties with joint problems, chunky loaf style is an appealing texture for most cats
+- Super easy to read label, may be helpful for kitties with joint problems, chunky loaf style is an appealing texture for most cats

-- Cons: recent change in design and ingredients seem to be less robust and appealing compared to older options, several reports of cats throwing up the food
+- Recent change in design and ingredients seem to be less robust and appealing compared to older options, several reports of cats throwing up the food

 5. Organix Organic Canned Cat Food

 Rounding out our list this chicken pate-style canned cat food from Organix.
 If you go with this product, your kitty will be getting a special “super food” blend including organic flaxseed, organic coconut flour, organic dried egg, and organic cranberries—foods that are rich in healthy fats, antioxidants, vitamins, and minerals.

 In fact, Organix's claim to fame is that they are the only “complete” line of organic pet food—meaning that at least 95% of the ingredients included have been certified organic.

-- Pros: certified USDA organic, relatively more affordable compared to other options, cooked in an organic-certified kitchen right here in the USA, reasonably priced
+- Cooked in an organic-certified kitchen right here in the USA

-- Cons: texture may not be enjoyable to some kitties, watch out for dented cans
+- Texture may not be enjoyable to some kitties

 What is Organic Cat Food?